 - Use your word count as a guide

 Your word count will be a good indication of how much detail you’re expected to go into.
 500 words will be an overview of a topic, 1000 words will want at least one idea fully explored, and 2000 words will need much more dissection of the topic at hand.
-If you need a hand keeping to your word count, use a tool such as Easy Word Count to keep you on task.
+If you need a hand keeping to your word count, use a tool to keep you on task.

 - Keep on top of your grammar